LeastAuthority/leastauthority.com/docs/operations.rst

 (such as customer subscriptions, server logs, monitoring data - **not** customer-owned, Tahoe-LAFS-managed data) is stored on EBS instances attached to the EC2 instances.
 The EBS instances belong to a LeastAuthority-owned AWS account.

+Each customer has their own EC2 instance.
+Customer data is stored on S3, not instance storage of EBS.
+Recreating a destroyed customer EC2 instance is possible, though it is a manual task.

 AWS EC2 is not a very tightly coupled component of the system.
 The signup process does integrate against the EC2 APIs directly.